-We built DIY vertical shiplap walls for our home office walls.
-So I’m sharing our entire DIY process and cost breakdown.
+We built DIY vertical shiplap walls for our home office.
+I’m sharing our entire DIY vertical shiplap process and cost breakdown, as well as how we painted shiplap walls.
 Want to know how much this DIY vertical wall panelling cost us?
 Keep reading 🙂

 Quick info on the space